Billakanti-Teja/Billakanti-Teja/README.md

 # Hi there, I'm Billakanti Teja 👋

 I am a passionate Software Development and Machine Learning enthusiast, currently pursuing my Bachelor's degree.
 With strong skills in Java, Python, SQL, Spring Boot, and AWS S3, I enjoy crafting innovative solutions that harness the power of modern technologies to address real-world challenges.
-At present, I'm deeply engaged in machine learning projects and focused on developing impactful, data-driven applications
+At present, I'm deeply engaged in machine learning projects and focused on developing impactful, data-driven applications.

 ---